Skip to content

 • Adjust Working Point

 The tunes should be moved to a working point with a large tune separation, such as \(Q_x = 0.28 / Q_y = 0.31\), to allow for maximum modulation amplitude.
+Pay attention to potential resonance crossings.

 • Check Coupling